Nepal-College-of-Information-Technology/lab-work-day-Navanit018/lab_o4/readme.md

 ## Objectives:

+The main objectives of this experiment are as follows:

--Load and display images.
+To load and display digital images using Python.

--understand the digital images
+To understand the concept and structure of digital images.

--color to grayscale and binary images conversion.
+To convert color images into grayscale and binary images.

--Image transformation (resize,flip).

--Crop the ROI.
+To perform basic image transformations such as resizing and flipping.

+To crop a specific Region of Interest (ROI) from an image.

 ## Background Theory: